aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 ### Dataset and Transformations

 With the Twin model defined, next we need to prepare the dataset and corresponding data transformations for the model to learn from.
-Import `fastai.vision` modules and download the sample data `PETS`, by:
+Import `fastai.vision` modules and download the sample data `PETS` by:

 ```python
 from fastai.vision.all import *